arwynlewis/DataMining-FinalProject/README.md

 # Data Mining Final Project
 This project investigates the presence and distribution of per- and polyfluoroalkyl substances (PFAS) in drinking water sources.
 PFAS are synthetic chemicals widely used in industrial and consumer products that have been linked to environmental and health risks.
-Using data mining techniques, we will analyze contamination levels, identify potential sources, and explore trends across different geographic locations.
+Using data mining techniques, we will analyze contamination levelDTs, identify potential sources, and explore trends across different geographic locations.

 ## Research Questions
 Some possible research questions for this project include: